matoupi-2/EPITECH_Workshop_Neo4j/README.md

     -It is available at http://localhost:7474/

-if the previous tasks are successful you can connect to the Neo4j browser and you should see the graphical representation of your datas.
+if the previous tasks are successful you can connect to the Neo4j browser.
-(No need to authenticate, just skip this step)
+Neo4j browser will ask you to authenticate, you only need to write "neo4j" as username and password Then you should see the graphical representation of your datas !

 # Step 4 : Cypher query language